Royal Mail label printer setup: 6x4 Click & Drop guide [2026]

 A clean Royal Mail label printer setup is mostly about removing hidden resizing.
 Once the PDF, driver and physical label agree, the printer usually behaves.

-If the same awkward PDF problem keeps coming back, automate that part instead of fighting the print dialog every day.
+If the same awkward PDF problem keeps coming back, automate that part instead of fighting the print dialog every shipping day.